Welcome to today's edition of the Rush 24-7 podcast.

 Appreciate it.

-Chris, Mark Davis in Farush, how are you?
+Chris, Mark Davis, in for Rush, how are you?

-We are now gonna go into a socialist economy.
+We are now going to go into a socialist economy.

 And I'm not even kidding.

-I've no, I mean uh the the the the bug-eyed rant of twenty-five years ago is is today is the thoughtful analysis of today.
+Well, no, I mean, the bug-eyed rant of 25 years ago is the thoughtful analysis of today.

-People who used to say that, you'd say, Come on, calm it, calm it down, Uncle Fred.
+People who used to say that, you'd say, come on, calm it down, Uncle Fred.

 We're in to make money to survive to pay our bills.

-Well, in this bill, one uh it's so vague that they could easily misinterpret and take over other forms of the government, just saying, Well, you're not producing, you're not putting out the economy, you're not helping.
+Well, in this bill, it's so vague that they could easily misinterpret and take over other forms of the government, just saying, well, you're not producing.

-And uh, another thing, and watch, it's gonna happen um next Tuesday, they got this unemployment that bill.
+And another thing, and watch, it's going to happen next Tuesday.

-They've been holding on to it in the House because it's it's showing that unemployment's gone down.
+They've been holding on to it in the House because it's showing that unemployment's gone down.

-People aren't fired because they're not getting anything.
+People aren't fighting because they're not getting anything.

-Well, the sad thing, Chris, the this is the sad thing, the the the the when you talked about if people read the bill, they'd see the outrage.
+Well, the sad thing, Chris, the sad thing, when you talked about if people read the bill, they'd see the outrage.

-We we have to have government control of all these wall street titans.
+We have to have government control of all these Wall Street Titans.

 We can't let these people run unfettered through a free market economy.